NotStephen9001/Project-3/README.md

 This is how we solved the problem:

-## Choosing a Dataset
+### Choose a Dataset

 We were looking for a dataset that is free, easy to access, sufficently large to train a ML model or neural network, yet small enough to not slow us down by being too large to work with efficiently.
 We started with News.org API which provides news from 170 countries.

-## Data fetching and data exploration
 As we used and came to better understand the News.org API, we realised it would be better to use World Nwes API instead.
-This is because ______.

-## Data transformation
-For data transformation we chose to use Hugging Face.
-This was because we were already familiar with it from class and because it was well suited to the goals of this project.

-## Data analysis
-Data analysis was done using _____.

-## Data cleaning and preprocessing

-## Testing ML models

-## Integrate AI tools into the project for deployment

-## Creating documentation
-We created the documentation in the form of both the readme and the informational notations with in the code.
-Both of these were done througout the project, changing and being updated as the project was being completed.

-## Creating the presentation
-The presentation was done mostly during the final days of the project to allow us as much time as possible for development and testing prior to developing a script and slides.
+This is because the first API returned results only in English, and we wanted to find material in other languages both for better coverage for the user and to demonstrate our skills within the assignment.

+### AI Enhanced News Search Utility

+This is the main utility, is to interface with the user and unite the other utilities to return a clean, formatted, usable response to the user’s query.
+The utilities below, as well as pandas, datetime, and transformers functions provide the requested output.

+### Pull Articles Utility

+This utility asks the user to input the country, language, keyword and dates of the articles they are interested in viewing.

+### Article Import Utility

+The purpose of this utility is to fetch article data from the API, including headlines, top headlines, publication date, number of articles, language, and country passing these back to the AI Enhanced News Search Utility.
+Here we used the parameters provided by the user to pull the correct data creating a list of articles for each country and language.

+### Article Recommendation Utility

+This utility uses the parameters provided by the user to recommend a group of articles that the user may be interested in based on their querry.

+### Article Translation Utility

+This utility defines the number of articles the user would like to translate, then determines the language of the articles, and translates those that are  not already in English.
+First by detecting the language of the article, then applying the appropriate translation to the title and content.

+### Display Articles Utility

+This utility passes in a dictionary list of articles and displays and uses a loop to display each of them in a formatted list.
+Article information includes:   article titles, article descriptions, article URLs, article content, article sources, published dates, authors, images, and keywords.
+### Sentiment and Popularity

+This utility extracts article sentiment and/or popularity information from the API and uses it to filter those articles that have higher scores to the top of the display list.

 ## Installation